mscoutermarsh/ruby-action-recipe/README.md

 curl https://raw.githubusercontent.com/mscoutermarsh/ruby-action-recipe/master/entrypoint.sh > entrypoint.sh
 ```

-Then, push up your changes and visit the Actions tab to setup the first run of your new Ruby Action.
+Then, commit and push up your changes.

 ### Running your new Action

+Visit the Actions tab for your repository.

 Setup your workflow to trigger whenever an Issue receives a comment.